ekammerloher/comsolkit/template/README.md

       <------l_domain----->
 ```

+### template_GaAs_basic_comsol44.mph
+Same as `template_GaAs.mph` but can be opened with comsol 4.4.
+It does not contain an infinite elements ellipsoid surrounding the two blocks.

 ### Create template from scratch
 It is possible to create a template just with LiveLink commands.
 The code below will recreate `template_GaAs.mph` (but without an infinite elements ellipsoid surrounding the two blocks).